Combinatorics of faithfully balanced modules: Tree-like combinatorics for faithfully balanced modules

 \section{Tree-like combinatorics for faithfully balanced modules}

-It has been proved in Corollary \ref{c:fbnumbers} (v) that the minimal number of summands for a basic faithfully balanced module for $\Lambda_n$ is $n$ and the number faithfully balanced modules having exactly $n$ summands is $n!$.
-In this section we propose a bijective proof of these results by relating these modules to what we call \emph{interleaved binary trees}.

-As it is explained in Theorem \ref{t:fban}, a faithfully balanced module can be identified with a collection of vertices in a staircase Young diagram.
+The purpose of the whole section is to prove Theorem~\ref{t:fbncomb}.
+As explained in Theorem \ref{t:fban}, a basic faithfully balanced module can be identified with a collection of vertices in a staircase Young diagram.
 In order to be consistent with the literature on binary trees, we apply a rotation by an angle of $-\frac{\pi}{4}$ of the grid and we adopt the usual terminology of binary trees.

 Let $M$ be a faithfully balanced module for $\Lambda_n$.
 The black box corresponding to the projective module $M_{1n}$ is at the top of the grid and is called the \emph{root}.
 The black boxes in the Young diagram are called \emph{vertices}.
 The first vertex in the cohook of a vertex $v$ which is on its right side (resp. its left side) is called, if it exists, the \emph{right parent} (resp. \emph{left parent}) of $v$.
 Conversely we say that $v$ is a \emph{right child} (resp. \emph{left child}) of its left parent (resp. right parent).
-The conditions $(FB1)$ and $(FB2)$ imply that each vertex (including the leaves) has at least one parent.
+The conditions $(FB1)$ and $(FB2)$ imply that every vertex (including the leaves) has at least one parent.

 We turn the collection of vertices into a graph in the Young diagram by adding a straight edge between each vertex (including the leaves) and each one of its parents.
 If $M$ is a faithfully balanced module, we denote by $T_M$ the graph obtained as explained above and we call it the graph of $M$.
-From now on, we reserve the name vertex of $T_M$ for the vertices that are not the leaves.
+From now on, we reserve the name \emph{vertex of $T_M$} for the vertices that are not the leaves.